-This week, one of our sales guys forwarded an article about strategies for dealing with the much discussed ‘mobile data crunch’ (by Patrick Lopez, here).
-It was a good piece, picking out the usual suspects for the massive growth in mobile data demand, and then setting out five mechanisms for service providers to avoid spiraling costs and plummeting customer experience.
+This week, one of our sales guys forwarded an article about strategies for dealing with the much-discussed ‘mobile data crunch’ (by Patrick Lopez).
+It was a good piece, picking out the usual suspects for the massive growth in mobile data demand, and then setting out five mechanisms for service providers to avoid spiralling costs and plummeting customer experience.

 My colleague from Sales asked me: “The five mechanisms are interesting and it’s left me thinking: if Patrick is right, which mechanisms do we fit into?”